 And Starbucks pumpkin scones, just because they exist.

 A definite sign of autumn tradition in our house is when the kids walk in from school to hot cider with cinnamon sticks on the stove, and for dinner either homemade pumpkin, squash, onion or potato soup!
 I love hat and scarf weather!
 And maybe it’s the Jersey girl in me, but I love driving around different neighborhoods to look at all the beautiful trees as their leaves change color.

 – Isha G.

-You know Fall is here when Isom’s Orchard starts serving their apple cider slushies.
+You know Fall is here when Scott’s Orchard starts serving their apple cider slushies.
 I always buy a few extra gallons to freeze and use for mulled cider during the holidays.
-We also love the Madison Street Festival and driving around to see the leaves change colors in the New Market area.
+We also love driving around to see the leaves change colors in the New Market area.

 – Stephenie W.

 Lyons Family Farm has become a tradition for us.
 So has superhero pumpkin carving.
 Everything is so much more fun when you have kids!